steveklabnik/jujutsu-tutorial/src/basic-jj-workflow.md

 I'm actually working on a thing, it's "commit 'em all and let squash sort 'em out."

 So yeah, anyway.
-Changesets.
+Changes.
 They're the logical thing you're working on, and commits are just whatever happens to get saved while you're working on stuff.
-The state at the latest commit represents the current state of the changeset.
+The state at the latest commit represents the current state of the change.

 So now we understand most of